AdaCore/gnatcoverage/doc/gnatcov/consolidation.rst

 :dfn:`Coverage consolidation` designates the general facility allowing the computation of the overall coverage achieved by a set of executions.
-When different executions get through common :term:`units of interest`, consolidation computes the combined coverage of all the executions on these units.
+When different executions get through common :term:`units of interest <Units of Interest>`, consolidation computes the combined coverage of all the executions on these units.

 A typical case where consolidation is useful is when some part of an application depends on external inputs and several executions are required to